hms-networks/flexy-cumulocity-connector/QUICK-START.md

 ![Registration Page Complete Button](images/RegistrationComplete.png)

-After the device registration has been completed, you may start up the Ewon Flexy Cumulocity Connector with the corresponding bootstrap credentials and the device will register itself.
+After the device registration has been completed and the configuration file has been set up as described below, you may start up the Ewon Flexy Cumulocity Connector and the device will register itself.
 Once registered, it will be pending acceptance in the Cumulocity device registration portal.

 ### Connector Configuration File

-Once the device registration has been created in Cumulocity, the bootstrap credentials must be configured in the connector configuration file prior to starting the connector.
+The bootstrap credentials from your Cumulocity tenant must be configured in the connector configuration file prior to starting the connector.

 Using an FTP client of your choice, download and edit the `CumulocityConnectorConfig.json` file located in the `/usr` directory of the Ewon device.